svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/require-destination-tags.md

 # Require Destination Tags

 The `RequireDest` setting (`requireDestinationTag` in RippleAPI) is designed to prevent customers from sending [payments](payment-types.html) to your address if they forgot the [destination tag](source-and-destination-tags.html) that identifies whom to credit for the payment.
-When enabled, the XRP Ledger rejects any payment to your address if it does not specify a destination tag.
+When enabled, the SGY Ledger rejects any payment to your address if it does not specify a destination tag.

 The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an [AccountSet transaction][] to enable the `RequireDest` flag: